Among the offenses that are subject to disciplinary action are the following:

 Presence in University buildings, steam tunnels, or on University property at times or places where such presence is prohibited, as, for example, when a building, facility, or room is locked and permission to enter has not been given.
-(See also Campus Housing and University Facilities, section B, B. Conduct in the dormitories, number 9, Restricted Areas.)
+(See also Restricted Areas.)

 Deliberate and unnecessary activation of fire alarms; tampering with fire alarms or smoke detectors; deliberate and unnecessary discharge of fire extinguishers; deliberate or reckless starting of unauthorized fires; and other conduct creating a risk to persons or property from fire or smoke.
-(See Campus Housing and University Facilities, section G, G. Fire safety, number 2, Fire Extinguishers, and numbers 1-3, Fire Alarms, Fire Extinguishers, Smoke Detectors, and Sprinkler Systems.)
+(See Fire alarms, Fire Extinguishers, and Smoke Detectors and Sprinkler Systems.)

 Improper use of, tampering with, or vandalism of security systems or devices; unauthorized possession or duplication of University identification/proximity cards or keys; unauthorized propping open of, or tampering with, doors or gates, or actions in disregard of security postings.
-(See also Campus Housing and University Facilities, section J, General security.)
+(See also General security.)

-Unauthorized, unlawful, or fraudulent use of services or facilities (such as computer services or the University's telephone or reprographic facilities).
+Unauthorized, unlawful, or fraudulent use of services or facilities.
 (See also Other Services and Facilities.)

 Unauthorized removal, stashing or sequestering, defacing, mutilating, or theft of library materials, or willful and repeated failure to respond to recall notices.
 (See also Library.)